-2.4.6 C-404 Hazardous Waste Landfill
+2.4.5 C-404 Hazardous Waste Landfill

 The C-404 Landfill contains drummed, RCRA-hazardous radiologically contaminated filter cake.
 The facility includes a leachate collection system and collection sump.
 The sump is pumped to collection containers prior to reaching the overflow level of the sump and transferred to a permitted storage facility.
 The C-404 Landfill was certified closed in July 1987.
-Releases would flow to KPDES Outfall 015 and would be responded to in accordance with any applicable provisions of the Hazardous Waste Facility Permit (KY8-890-008-982).
+Releases would flow to KPDES Outfall 015 and would be responded to in accordance with any applicable provisions of the Hazardous Waste Management Facility Permit (KY8-890-008-982).

 C-404 Hazardous Waste Landfill BMPs.
-Information and BMPs pertaining to the C-404 Landfill are contained in Attachment I-2 of the Hazardous Waste Facility Permit, as of the publication date of this plan.
+Information and BMPs pertaining to the C-404 Landfill are contained in Attachment I-2 of the Hazardous Waste Management Facility Permit, as of the publication date of this plan.
 These BMPs include a series of groundwater monitoring wells, a cap inspection schedule, and the requirements to maintain the cover.
-The BMPs pertaining to the C-404 Landfill listed in the current version of the Hazardous Waste Facility Permit are hereby incorporated into this BMP Plan.
+The BMPs pertaining to the C-404 Landfill listed in the current version of the Hazardous Waste Management Facility Permit are hereby incorporated into this BMP Plan.
 Collected leachate is moved to permitted storage, sampled, and then assessed for treatment and disposal options.
 The leachate may be shipped off-site for treatment/disposal or treated as necessary for any contaminants and discharged to KPDES Outfall 001.

-2.4.7 C-746-U Landfill
+2.4.6 C-746-U Landfill

 The C-746-U Landfill is a permitted solid waste contained landfill.
 This landfill is permitted to receive industrial, construction, and sanitary waste.
-The surface runoff at the landfill flows to a sedimentation lagoon and is discharged to Outfall 019.
-Leachate is collected from both C-746-U and C-746-S Landfills and placed back on the phases of the landfill that have not received final cover, disposed in the sewage treatment facility, or will be treated in a leachate treatment facility at the landfill.
-Leachate treated at the landfill is discharged to KPDES Outfall 020 to facilitate sampling analysis.
+The surface runoff at the landfill flows to a sedimentation basin and is discharged to Outfall 019.
+Leachate is collected from both C-746-U and C-746-S Landfills and placed back on the phases of the landfill that have not received final cover, disposed of in the sewage treatment facility C-615 that is discharged to KPDES Outfall 008, treated at the C-752-A facility's carbon treatment system, or treated at the leachate treatment facility C-746-U-15 at the landfill.
+Leachate treated at the landfill is discharged to KPDES Outfall 020.

 C-746-U Landfill BMPs.
-The burial area of the landfill where waste is disposed of is covered daily with Posi-Shell® or 6 inches of soil to promote runoff.
-A minimum of 6 additional inches of cover is placed over all areas that will not receive additional waste within 30 days.
+The burial area of the landfill where waste is disposed of is covered daily with Posi-Shell[®] or 6 inches of soil to promote runoff.
+A minimum of an additional 6 inches of cover is placed over all areas that will not receive additional waste within 30 days.
 A minimum of an additional 18 inches of cover is placed over all areas that will not receive any additional waste within four months by September 15 annually.
 The landfill is inspected each day of operation and after each large storm event to assure that erosion does not occur.
 Eroded areas are repaired and seeded to prevent further erosion.
 Other storm water management tools, as described in Appendix B, are utilized as necessary.
-The entire landfill drains to a large sedimentation lagoon.
-The lagoon has treatment capabilities and enough holdup capacity to hold months of runoff under normal conditions.
+The entire landfill drains to a large sedimentation basin.
+The basin has treatment capabilities and enough holdup capacity to hold months of runoff under normal conditions.
 Water is treated/tested to ensure total suspended solids are in compliance prior to pumping to KPDES Outfall 019.

 Water that penetrates the soil covering and percolates through the buried waste is collected through a leachate collection system.
 The landfill is lined to prevent leachate from escaping into the environment.
 Berms and diversion ditches are placed around the active area of the landfill where waste may be exposed to prevent surface runoff from entering that area.
 The leachate is treated prior to discharge.
-A leachate treatment facility at C-746-U is capable of treating organics and suspended solids.
-Additional treatment capabilities may be added as needed.

-2.4.8 C-746-U Fuel Storage Tanks
+2.4.7 C-746-U Fuel Storage Tanks